 One frame acquisition length is determined by span internally.
-For details, refer to Appendix A: Specifications.
+For details, refer to Specifications in the RSA3408B Technical Reference.

 Acquisition History.
 Specifies the number of the block to display and analyze.
 The latest block is number zero.
 Older blocks have larger negative numbers.
 In most cases the analyzer retains previous acquisitions.
 You can view previous acquisitions by selecting the acquisition history by block number.